Updated June, 2019

 The decision to replace an item of farm machinery can be made for several reasons.

 Cost minimization.
 The standard rule for minimizing the long-run cost of equipment is to make a change when the annualized total cost of owning and operating the machine begins to increase.
-In the example shown in Figure 1, this happens in about the tenth year of ownership.
+In the example shown in Figure 1, this happens in about the ninth year of ownership.
 At this point repair costs begin to increase faster than depreciation and interest costs decrease.
 However, the rate at which total costs rise is often very gradual.
-In this case, the total cost in year 10 is estimated to be $23,463 while the cost by the time the tractor is 15 years old is only $24,002.
+In this case, the total cost in year nine is estimated to be $35,706 while the cost by the time the tractor is 15-years old is only $36,896.

 Thus, while the rule of increasing total cost can give a general picture of when to replace a particular machine, it cannot give a precise answer.
-Note that the estimates for repair costs project them to increase gradually over time.
+Note that repair costs are projected to increase gradually over time.
 In reality, though, repair costs tend to be quite variable from year to year, ranging from only routine maintenance items to a complete overhaul.
 Being able to anticipate when large repair costs will be needed is a key consideration in deciding when to replace a machine.

 Reliability.
 Besides the standard machinery costs, most operators also consider timeliness costs in their replacement decisions.
 Timeliness costs occur when crops are not planted or harvested at the optimal time.
 They can be attributed to losses in yield, such as when corn or soybeans are planted too late to enjoy a full growing season, or a loss of quality, such as when hay or silage is not harvested at its peak nutritional value.
 If a machine breaks down at a critical time, timeliness costs can be quite high.
 Timeliness costs are very hard to measure, however, and their importance depends on the weather in any given year.
 Nevertheless, they should not be ignored, especially in climates where the optimal planting or harvesting period is rather short, and for crops that are particularly sensitive to the effects of weather.
 Owning machinery that has a high probability of breaking down increases the risk of crop losses.